Mechanical-Advantage/RobotCode2022/README.md

 This project contains 6328's robot code for the 2022 RAPID REACT game.
 See also:

-* Our #OpenAlliance build thread on Chief Delphi (link coming soon).
+* Our #OpenAlliance [build thread](https://www.chiefdelphi.com/t/frc-6328-mechanical-advantage-2022-build-thread/398645) on Chief Delphi.

 * Our robot framework [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit), used heavily in this project.